 Music censorship is a way to reduce, and restrict, the free access to any musical work.
 The reason behind the censorship of a song may be due to moral, religious, military or political censors.
 The kind of censorship may range from government enforced prohibition to the private or voluntary removal of music, or its content; with the latter being shown through the music edits which take place before a song is aired on the radio.

 The reason behind the concept of music censorship may be due to its allowance for freedom of expression.
 Artists are able to express a variety of ideas, emotions, hopes, aspirations and cultural identities; any of which may be offensive to certain communities.
 There is also the fact that the ideas expressed in the music may be in conflict with the regime, and the ideas they propagate.
+Also many students ask essay help by professional writers.

 The History Of Music Censorship